AIO1/ECSPrimengTable/README.md

   - **Component:** Import the `ECSPrimengTable` in the component that will display the table.
   - **Template:** Use the `<ecs-primeng-table>` element in the component's HTML and configure the minimal required properties.

-In this section, we will focus on creating a table that displays simple data without row actions or other advanced features.
+This section focuses on creating a table that displays simple data without row actions or other advanced features.

 <br><br>